Ervin Hatibi: Writings

 His most recent collection of poems, Pasqyra e Lëndës (Table of Contents), came out in 2004 in Albania.
 This book and many of his essays after 2000 reflect strong Islamic overtones.

 Along the years Ervin Hatibi's writing has progressively intensified in the genre of essays.
 He has periodically written and published articles and essays in all major newspapers and magazines in Albanian: the leading Albanian newspaper Shekulli and the historical Albanian Macedonian magazine Lobi, Bota Shqiptare, in Italy and Fjala, in Albania, have also frequently been tribunes of his writings.
 Ervin Hatibi has written in length on issues related to culture, religion and arts.

-His collection of essays, Republick of Albanania, Albania, 2005, is a colourful collage of some of his best essays written during this past decade where he displays his Sufi Islamic ideals regarding the reshape of the Albanian society.
+His collection of essays, Republick of Albanania, Albania, 2005, is a collage of some of his essays written during this past decade where he displays his Sufi Islamic ideals regarding the reshape of the Albanian society.

 Ervin Hatibi has exhibited his works in Paris, France 2003, Ferrara, Italy 2004, Skopje, Republic of Macedonia 2004, Istanbul, Turkey 2008.
 In 2007 he was called upon by the National Gallery of Fine Arts and the Ministry of Culture of Albania to curate the yearly international visual arts contest Onufri '07, Albania's most important visual art event.